 Many of our team have special areas of interest, for example:

-Head of practice Stuart is the consummate all-rounder who qualified top of his class at Europe’s most revered Osteopathic School (BSO), and is now one of their clinical tutors.
+Head of practice, Stuart, is a generalist who is passionate about patient care.
+He qualified top of his class at Europe’s most revered Osteopathic School (BSO), and is now one of their clinical tutors.

 Janet treats adults and children and she also has in-depth experience of cranial and paediatric osteopathy with a special interest in cranial osteopathy for babies and treating during pregnancy.

 Camilla spent a year working alongside the medical team looking after the athletes training at Lee Valley athletics.
 Over the years she has developed a keen interest in the management of pre and post pregnancy conditions.
 She graduated from the Molinari Institute with a post graduate diploma in women’s health osteopathy.
 Prior to qualifying as an Osteopath, Camilla worked in personal training and sports massage.